react-native-elements/react-native-elements/docs/tooltip.md

 ### `withPointer`

-Flag to determine whether or not dislay pointer.
+Flag to determine whether or not to display the pointer.

 |  Type   | Default |
 | :-----: | :-----: |